Treeki/mpw-emu/README.md

 ## Features

-- Loads PEF executables wrapped in MacBinary format
+- Speaks MacBinary so you can interact with Mac files on Windows
-- Implements enough nonsense to compile object files using MWCPPC from CodeWarrior Pro 1
+- Implements enough nonsense to compile object files using MWCPPC from CodeWarrior Pro 1 *and* decompile resources using DeRez!
 - Probably won't destroy your file system
 - It's written in Rust! 🦀